 Contact the Consulate

 To find out about possible quarantine requirements and other restrictions, contact the country's consulate and make sure you ask the appropriate questions.
-Don't wait for the move to become a reality before you research your move, as some countries require vaccinations up to six months prior to departure.
+Don't wait for the move to become a reality before you research your move, as some countries require vaccinations up to six months before departure.

 For those heading to the UK or Europe, the Pet Travel Scheme (PETS) allows pets from certain countries to enter the UK and Europe without quarantine.
 There are steps you must take before your pet is allowed in.